 On April 15, 2011, the Company closed a commercialization, license and research reimbursement agreement (as amended, the "Commercialization Agreement") with Helomics (formerly "Precision Therapeutics Inc.").
-The agreement provides Helomics with the exclusive global rights to develop and commercialize GeneFx® Lung.
-Under the terms of the Commercialization Agreement, Helomics paid to the Company, within 120 days of closing, license fees and research cost reimbursements aggregating \$2,292,589 (received during the year ended December 31, 2011), half of which is creditable against future royalties that may be owed to the Company by Helomics.
-In addition, the Company is eligible to receive from Helomics up to \$1.0 million in the following milestone payments, all of which are creditable against future royalties that may be owed to the Company by Helomics: following the commercial launch of GeneFx® Lung, amounts totalling \$500,000 and, following the achievement of \$5 million in net revenues from GeneFx® Lung, amounts totaling \$500,000.
-The Company will receive royalty payments based on a percentage in the high single digits of Helomics's future net revenues associated with the commercialization of GeneFx® Lung or any other products incorporating the Company's technology.
-Helomics is responsible for all future costs associated with the development and commercialization of GeneFx® Lung and the Company is obligated to pay to the University Health Network ("UHN") royalties of a percentage in the high teens of the actual amounts received by the Company pursuant to the sublicensing of technology licensed by the Company from UHN (paid \$222.816) during the year ended December 31, 2011).
-Following the closing of the Commercialization Agreement, the Company moved from a development-stage, research and development-oriented organization, to one that is focused on managing the license and rights to GeneFx® Lung granted to Helomics under the Commercialization Agreement.
+The agreement provided Helomics with the exclusive global rights to develop and commercialize GeneFx® Lung.
+Under the terms of the Commercialization Agreement, Helomics paid to the Company, within 120 days of closing, license fees and research cost reimbursements aggregating \$2,292,589 (received during the year ended December 31, 2011), half of which was creditable against future royalties that may have been owed to the Company by Helomics.
+In addition, the Company was eligible to receive from Helomics up to \$1.0 million in the following milestone payments, all of which was creditable against future royalties that may have been owed to the Company by Helomics: following the commercial launch of GeneFx® Lung, amounts totalling \$500,000 and, following the achievement of \$5 million in net revenues from GeneFx® Lung, amounts totalling \$500,000.
+The Company was to receive royalty payments based on a percentage in the high single digits of Helomics's future net revenues associated with the commercialization of GeneFx® Lung or any other products incorporating the Company's technology.
+Helomics was responsible for all future costs associated with the development and commercialization of GeneFx® Lung and the Company was obligated to pay to the University Health Network ("UHN") royalties of a percentage in the high teens of the actual amounts received by the Company pursuant to the sublicensing of technology licensed by the Company from UHN (paid \$222,816 during the year ended December 31, 2011).
+Following the closing of the Commercialization Agreement, the Company moved from a development-stage, research and development-oriented organization, to one that was focused on managing the license and rights to GeneFx® Lung granted to Helomics under the Commercialization Agreement.
+On November 28, 2016, the Company and Helomics signed a settlement agreement which terminated this Commercialization Agreement dated April 15, 2011 (see Note 9).